cswclui/katacoda-scenarios-1/mstran-007/step04.md

 The code of interest is betweel `Lines 7 - 25`.

-Notice at `Line 18` that the code uses `getSentFortunes()` method from the `DataManager` component to get the sent fortunes data in the data source.
-As mentioned above `DataManager` encapsulates data access activitie the external data source.
-The method, `getFortunes()` takes a single optional argument, `limit`.
+Notice at `Line 18` that the code uses `getSentFortunes()` method from the `DataManager` component to get the *sent fortunes* data in the data source.
+As mentioned above, `DataManager` encapsulates data access activitie the external data source.
+The method, `getSentFortunes()` takes a single optional argument, `limit`.
 If a numeric value is sent in to the API as a `request` query parameter named, `limit`, the `DataManager.getSentFortunes(limit)` will return the number of fortunes defined by `limit`.
 Otherwise, `DataManager.getSentFortunes()` will return the default number of rows, `10`,

 **Step 10:** Get out of `vi` line numbered view mode